learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 }
 ```

- Use `while` loop when you don't know how many times your loop needs to run - that is your condition is dependent on a dynamic function/return value
+ Use a `while` loop when you don't know how many times your loop needs to run - that is your condition is dependent on a dynamic function/return value

 #### Example